 The following boxes each describe a method of searching.
 Experiment with them to find the method that works best for your search.

-A brief overview of search techniques.
+A brief overview of database search techniques.

 Free text, natural language or keyword searches are used with computerized databases and search engines.